 The learned counsel submitted that to meet the original challenge of maintaining the monocoque chassis of the scooter and retaining the intake system, chassis shape and engine transmission positioning as it is, patentee decided to place reed valve in a minimum space between the crank case and carburettor housing in the intake system.
 In order to ascertain obviousness we will now examine the documents relied on by the applicant.
 We find that UK patent 857575 of Piaggio (1960) which is cited as the closest prior art where carburetor system is directly mounted on the engine intake port 7 engine crank case.
-This patent does not teach the use of valve between the carburetor conduit 11 and engine intake port 7.
+This patent does not teach the use of valve between the carburettor conduit 11 and engine intake port 7.
 Another US Patent 4475487 cited by applicant is related to 'Joint pipe for the carburetor' for a chain saw or portable machine.
 Here it shows use of two cylinders (1, 3) with a common crank case 3.
 The carburetor 4 is placed offset to the intake port 8.
 The carburetor is connected to reed valve through joint pipe 5.
-This inventive carburetor housing accommodating carburetor, air filter etc. In this case the carburetor is not directly mounted on crank case but is offset rearwardly from intake port 8.
+This inventive carburetor joint pipe ensures improved mixing of air fuel mixture.
+This patent does not teach use of any carburetor housing accommodating carburetor, air filter etc. In this case the carburetor is not directly mounted on crank case but is offset rearwardly from intake port 8.
 It does not disclose that reed valve is adopted to be positioned between crank case and carburetor housing.
 In fact the reed valve in this patent is placed between crankcase and joint pipe.